-4.5 A postage fee will be payable by overseas members when joining the Association.
-The fee provides a contribution towards the additional cost incurred of posting Memberships Packs overseas.
-The fee will be waived for overseas members joining the Association and collecting their Membership Pack at Boat Shows or similar events.
+4.5 A postage fee of £3.50 will be payable when joining the Association.
+The fee provides a contribution towards the additional cost incurred of posting Memberships Packs.
+(Overseas postage varies and will be calculated at checkout depending on location).

-4.6 Overseas postage fee is defined by Royal Mail postage charge boundaries.
+4.6 Postage fee is defined by Royal Mail postage charge boundaries.
 Current rates are available on the WOA website or by application to the Membership Office.

 Rule 5 Area Group Funding

 5.1 Area Groups are expected, under Constitution clause 8.5, to be self-supporting in the long term and to break even annually unless otherwise agreed.

 5.2 Costs of communicating with Area Group Listed Members are eligible for reimbursement from the Association Treasurer in accordance with guidance issued by the Association Committee from time to time, but direct costs of events will not be eligible for such reimbursement.

 5.3 Area Groups are authorised to raise and hold funds to ensure their ongoing viability.
 The level of funds held, excluding advance payment for specific events, shall not exceed 50% of their annual turnover without Association Committee approval.

 5.4 Area Groups are authorised to raise funds using the following methods.
 The proportion of funds raised by each method is at the discretion of the Area Group.